 As a dentist, you’re likely no stranger to hand, neck and back pain and you probably have your own personal remedies for when things get particularly bad.
 Maybe you ice your hands at the end of each day, see a chiropractor or get a massage on a weekly basis.
 Or maybe you go back to your office to stretch between patients and/or lie down to rest your legs and lower back.

-At the same time, continuing to work is probably the worst thing you can do for your health, since it is the demands of dentistry that likely caused your condition in the first place and, if nothing else, the prolonged static postures and repetitive motions required by dentistry will likely only cause further degeneration and problems, and result in the need for further procedures and surgeries down the road.
+At the same time, continuing to work places your patients at risk and exposes you to malpractice and licensing issues.
+And if you have a condition like carpal tunnel or degenerative disc disease, the demands of dentistry likely caused your condition in the first place and therefore continuing to practice will likely only cause further problems, and result in the need for more procedures and surgeries down the road.

 If you have found yourself in this unfortunate predicament, you probably have a lot of questions.
 Should I have surgery, or just try conservative treatment?
 If I file a claim, will my disability insurer force me to have surgery?
 Will surgery fix the numbness?
 Will I be able to go back to work?
 How will my practice survive while I recover?
 Should I sell my practice?
 Or should I hire on a temporary associate to keep things afloat?